“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Sport rehabilitators help people that suffer from pain, injury or illness involving the musculoskeletal system.
+A career in sports rehabilitation helps people that suffer from pain, injury or illness involving the musculoskeletal system.
 They also help people of all ages to maintain their health and fitness, recover from and prevent injury and reduce pain using exercise, movement and manual based therapeutic interventions.

 There are a variety of different roles you can get by having a sports rehabilitation degree, it all depends on what areas you wish to focus on, or whether you want to be involved with a particular sport, for example, basketball.

-The University’s expert team of lecturers will guide you as you explore musculoskeletal injury prevention screening, specific exercise therapy, and clinical treatment skills.
+The university’s expert team of lecturers will guide you as you explore musculoskeletal injury prevention screening, specific exercise therapy, and clinical treatment skills.
 Extensive practical and laboratory work will help to cement your understanding of human anatomy, the biomechanics and physiology of the human body, and the pathology of injury and dysfunction.